-- The Krewe of Pygmalion parade will start at the intersection of Napoleon Avenue and Magazine Street in New Orleans.
+- The Krewe of Pygmalion parade will start at the intersection of Jefferson Avenue and Magazine Street in New Orleans.

 - The parade will proceed north until St. Charles Street, where the krewe will turn east.